GaiusSensei/Qd6/src/Chapter 2 - Who Can You Be.md

 ## Chapter 2
 ### Who Can You Be?
 The Player's Starting Talents

 In Qd6, the player's characters (PCs) does not level up- instead they gain talents.
-During character creation, each player chooses two talents from the list below to start with, and as they progress through the game, they gain more talents.
+During character creation, each player chooses two different talents from the list below to start with, and as they progress through the game, they gain more talents.

 > **GM's Note**
 > The talents below are detailed for gamemaster's understanding.
 If you have new players during character creation, explain the gist of each talent without going into details, unless asked otherwise.